zaqifathis/BIMserver-doc/Install-on-Ubuntu.md

 ## Setting the homedir

 By default, BIMserver will store the database folder, the log files etc... in the WEB-INF folder of the extracted .war file of BIMserver.
-This directory will be removed when you upgrade your BIMserver to a new version because the WEB-INF folder is part of your web application.
+We will call this folder the "home" folder.
+This directory will be removed when you upgrade your BIMserver to a new version because the WEB-INF folder is part of your web application folder.
 To tell BIMserver to store your "home" directory somewhere else, you can set a parameter in your application server configuration (in this case, Tomcat).

 There are multiple ways, the easiest is to add it to your Host configuration in server.xml.
 ```